-These numbers have grown exponentially ever since 2012, and the numbers include visitors of the attraction adjacent to the castle, the Alnwick Garden.
+These numbers have grown exponentially ever since 2012, and the numbers include visitors to the attraction adjacent to the castle, the Alnwick Garden.

 13. Alnwick Castle is a popular filming location

-Numerous movies and TV-shows have been shot at Alnwick Castle as it offers the perfect setting to make medieval castles come to live.
+Numerous movies and TV shows have been shot at Alnwick Castle as it offers the perfect setting to make medieval castles come to life.

 Some of the most famous are the first two Harry Potter movies, Transformers: The Last Knight, Robin Hood: Prince of Thieves, and Elizabeth.

 It also starred as the amazing Brancaster Castle in two Christmas specials of the popular drama series Downton Abbey.

 14. The Alnwick Garden is part of the castle